 In October 2015, the Nominating and Governance Committee reviewed Directors' compensation for the 2016 compensation year using compensation information data that, at the committee's request, was prepared by management using Main Data Group's Snapshot Data executive compensation benchmarking software platform, as well as the Equilar Insight executive compensation benchmarking software platform.
-Using the same methodology as was used in the 2014 review, and based on the information provided, the Committee determined that Directors' annual compensation was within the 25th percentile of the peer group.
+The data provided included information regarding the 25th percentile of Unitil's 2015 compensation peer group.
+Consistent with the Committee's guideline, the 25th percentile of Unitil's compensation peer group was targeted as a benchmark for Directors' compensation, including the stock-based component thereof.
+Based on the information provided, the Committee determined that Directors' annual compensation was within the 25th percentile of the peer group.
 Therefore, the Committee concluded that the current compensation structure previously approved by the Board and in place for the 2015 compensation year remained reasonable and sufficient to attract high-quality new Board members, and no change to Directors' compensation was recommended for the 2016 compensation year.